-A culvert is a civil structure that allows water to flow under a road, railroad, trail, or similar obstruction from one side to the other.
-Typically fixed so as to be surrounded by soil, a culvert may be made from a pipe, reinforced concrete or other material.
+Culverts are civil structure that allows water to flow under a road, railroad, trail, or similar obstruction from one side to the other.
+Typically fixed so as to be surrounded by soil, a culvert may be made from a pipe, reinforced concrete, or other material.

 Depending on the availability of the height of the dam these culverts can be installed, multiple pipe culverts or multiple-event box culverts are designed to take the full flow of water or sewage.